duckdb/pg_duckdb/README.md

 ## Key Features

-- **Execute analytics queries without changes**: run your existing SQL analytics queries as you normally would, and `pg_duckdb` will automagically use DuckDB's SQL engine to execute them.
+- **Execute analytics queries without changes**: run your existing SQL analytics queries as you normally would, and `pg_duckdb` will automatically use DuckDB's SQL engine to execute them when you set `duckdb.force_execution=true`.
-- **Read/write data from data lakes**: Read/write Parquet, CSV, JSON from S3, GCS, Azure, R2.
+- **Read/write data from data lakes**: Read/write* Parquet, CSV, JSON, Iceberg & Delta Lake from S3, GCS, Azure & R2.
-- **Native support for modern data formats**: [DuckLake](https://ducklake.select/), Iceberg, Delta Lake.
 - **Integration with cloud analytics**: Out-of-the-box support of [MotherDuck](https://motherduck.com/) as compute provider.
-- **Support for advanced types**: STRUCT, MAP, UNION, arrays, and JSON
-- **Extension Ecosystem**: Install DuckDB extensions (iceberg, delta, azure, etc. soon)

 ## How `pg_duckdb` works